Yaro-o/TDI-Capstone-Project/README.md

 # TDI Capstone Project

-This repository contains all source files to construct the nycaccidents.app web application.
+This repository contains all source files to develop and deploy the nycaccidents.app web application.
 The following resources was used to build this app:

 ### Data
 * The accident dataset was obtained from [NYC Open Data](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95).
 This dataset is updated daily and contains more than 1.9 million rows and 29 columns.
 The total size of the dataset is **400+ MB**.
 Every row contains the details of one accident such as date, time, location, etc.